DepledgeLab/vzv-2.0/README.md

 ## Updates: ##

-24.08.2021 - Uploaded new version of GFF3 files and transcriptome file with minor fixes in genes 8 and 10, as well as in the VLT63 locus.
+23.11.2021 - Fixed minor error with co-ordinates of VLT63 exons 24.08.2021 - Uploaded new version of GFF3 files and transcriptome file with minor fixes in genes 8 and 10, as well as in the VLT63 locus.